-As you can imagine, in such a remote area, our internet access is both limited, and expensive.
+As you can imagine, in such a remote area, internet access is both limited, and expensive.
 Please perform updates, download files you will need, and turn off automatic updates on all the devices that you plan to bring before you come.
-Do not plan on sending or receiving full-size photos, videos, or large attachments while in Congo.
+Ask before sending or receiving full-size photos, videos, or large attachments while in Congo.